George Volkert: Early life

-He was born in Fulham.
-He studied at the Northampton Institute in London (now City University London).
+He studied at mechanical engineering at the Northampton Institute in London (now City University London) qualifying in July 1910.

+After being caught driving a motorcycle without rear lights at Mickleham, Surrey, he was fined February 1914.
+The same week he was fined 20s at Acton Police Court, for driving at 29 miles an hour in a Bentley on the High Road in Chiswick.
+The Bentley is currently still in operation in Sussex.

 Career

 Handley Page

 He joined Handley Page in 1912, becoming head of the design department, when only 21.
-He went to Japan in 1921 as part of the British Aviation Mission.
+Post war, demand for aircraft dropped and Handley Page was able to release him in 1921 to go to Japan as part of the Sempill Mission to build up Japan's naval aviation.
+S. Richards took his place at Handley Page.
 In 1923 he became Chief Designer of Handley Page.
 Handley Page had its design department at Woodley, Berkshire.
+In May 1924, he was given the Order of the Rising Sun by Japan.

+After his return to Handley Page in 1924, Volkert started work on the Handley Page Hare and Handley Page HP.38 heavy night bomber.
+Volkert then designed the large HP.42 airliners for Imperial Airways that flew long distance from the UK to parts of the Empire.

 The Handley Page Hampden was designed in 1933, and first flew on 21 July 1936.
 It entered service with 49 Sqn in September 1938.

 The Handley Page Halifax, of which he was responsible for the design, first flew on 25 October 1939.
+The aircraft was designed with Gustav Lachmann.

+On Monday 20 April 1942 a programme on the BBC Forces Programme, at 8pm, was devoted to his work as an aircraft designer, notably of RAF four-engined bombers.

 In early 1944, 1,200 Halifaxes were produced in six months.
 Two-fifths of Britain's heavy bombers in World War II were Halifaxes.
 It entered service with 35 Sqn on 23 November 1940 at RAF Linton-on-Ouse, carrying out its first night-raid on 11 March 1942 over Le Havre.
 Most of the Halifaxes flown from England were with the RCAF in North Yorkshire as No. 6 Group RCAF.